 No Attorney/Client Relationship

 James Fearon Brown is a certified mediator with the Washington Mediation Association and a licensed attorney with the Washington State Bar Association.
 When a mediator is an attorney, the attorney-mediator does not represent any of the parties to mediation.
-In addition, reading this website or contacting us does not form an attorney/client relationship between you and Brown Resolution PLLC or between you and James Fearon Brown, Esq.
+In addition, reading this website or contacting us does not form an attorney/client relationship between you and Brown Resolution LLC or between you and James Fearon Brown, Esq.
 You have an attorney/client relationship with your attorney, not with the mediator providing you mediation services.

 Self Representation – You Do Your Own Legal Analysis